spiral/docs/docs/en/component/distribution.md

 ### Static URI Resolver

-This type of resolver generates an address to a resource simply by adding the passed file link to the end of the URI specified in the resolver configuration.
+This type of a resolver generates an address to a resource simply by adding the passed file link to the end of the URI specified in the resolver configuration.

 To configure this type of resolver, you only need to specify two required fields.